JunoIsBored/chrome-minimal-ui/README.md

 # chrome-minimal-ui

-a simple ui upgrade for chrome
+a minimal ui upgrade for chrome with date and time on homescreen.

 ## Install instructions